Frederic and the ladybird

 "You swallowed a ladybird?" asked Bertrand.

-"No," answered Isabel.
+"No," answered Isabelle.
 "I didn't swallow a ladybird.
 But is it serious if you do swallow one?"

 Bertrand thought for a moment.